-Over the years, he has enjoyed learning and growing in the business.
-In addition to being an exceptional salesman, he has become the firm’s principal historian and archival researcher responsible for accurately determining an instrument’s correct provenance.
+Over the years, in addition to being an exceptional salesman, Joe has worked to develop his expertise in violins and has become the firm’s principal historian and archival researcher responsible for accurately determining an instrument’s correct provenance.
+Joseph has maintained and added to his father’s extensive photographic archives while at the same time personally held close to 200 Stradivari instruments.

 “I was very fortunate to be able to see my father on such a regular basis.
 It was fun coming to work.
 My dad was my boss, my parent, and my friend.
 Being able to make Dad proud and helping the family business was wonderful.”